-- In the Finder window, return to your Downloads folder.
-Select the file OmniPresence-1.4.1.dmg and press Command-Delete to move the file to your Trash.
+In the Finder window, return to the Downloads folder.
+Select the file OmniPresence-1.4.1.dmg and press Command-Delete to move the file to the Trash.
 The next time you empty the Trash, that disk image is purged from your system, saving you precious disk space.
-(You’re welcome!)

 Starting OmniPresence and Connecting to Omni Sync Server

-With OmniPresence installed on your Mac, it’s time to get it started and either create or connect to an existing Omni Sync Server account.
+With OmniPresence installed, it’s time to get it started and connect to your Omni Sync Server account.

-- Open a Finder window, and choose Applications in the Finder’s sidebar.
+In the Finder window, choose Applications in the Finder’s sidebar.
 (If you don’t see it there, choose Go ▸ Applications, or use Shift-Command-A.)

-Also, this folder is created within your Documents folder.
-You can also change this to something else, if you’d like.
-For example, you could opt to have your OmniPresence folder reside at the bottom level of your Home folder.
+You have total control over where the sync folder is stored on your Mac.
+For example, you could create it within the Documents folder, or you could opt to have your OmniPresence folder reside at the bottom level of your Home folder.

 When you’ve settled on a name and location for your OmniPresence folder—or if you’ve decided to go with the default options—click Save.
 This creates the folder OmniPresence uses to synchronize your files.

 After creating the OmniPresence folder, your next task is to choose a server in the cloud where OmniPresence stores your synced files.